Hybrid Hot Water Heater

 These rebates can significantly reduce your upgrade costs, making this new technology accessible for more homeowners.
 Our team can help you navigate the incentive process, ensuring you receive the maximum available savings.

 Ready to upgrade your home with a hybrid heat pump hot water heater?
 Home Efficiency Experts’ team is here to help you every step of the way, from selecting the best unit for your needs to professional installation.
-The best way to get started is by scheduling a free home energy audit, where we’ll take a look at your entire home and offer our recommendations for how you can improve your indoor comfort and lower your energy bills.
+The best way to get started is by scheduling a free home energy assessment, where we’ll take a look at your entire home and offer our recommendations for how you can improve your indoor comfort and lower your energy bills.